How-to

 Firewall filter pills

-The Firewall dropdown surfaces what Cloudflare's edge actually did with each ASN's traffic.
+The Firewall dropdown surfaces what the edge actually did with each ASN's traffic.
 Five options:

 | Pill | Matches |